 The eastern part of Sri Lanka also has a stable maximum temperature, between 27 degrees Celsius in January to 33 degrees from March to August.
 The rainy season in the east of the country falls on a different date than in the west, from October to January.
 This makes February to September the most optimal time to travel to the eastern part of Sri Lanka.

 Visiting the whole country?

-Travellers that would like the visit both the eastern and the western parts of the country can simply combine the optimal travel times of both parts.
+Travellers that would like to visit both the eastern and the western parts of the country can simply combine the optimal travel times of both parts.
 The best time to visit the whole of Sri Lanka would then be February to March.

-Currency: the Sri Lankan Rupee
+Currency: the Sri Lankan rupee

 Sri Lanka uses its local currency, the rupee.
 The value of this currency fluctuates somewhat.
 In past years, one euro equaled around 150 rupee.
-But in March 2015, one euro was only worth 140 rupee, while today that same euro is now worth 180 rupee.
+But in March 2015, one euro was only worth 140 rupees, while today that same euro is now worth 180 rupee.
 It is therefore wise to check before departure what the current exchange rate of the rupee is, to make a proper assessment of the costs that will be made along the way.

 Sri Lanka has about 6000 wild elephants, this number is rising